 If you are staying in Australia with a permanent residence permit, you will be covered by Medicare.

 Medicare is also available to Dutch students going to Australia on a student visa.
 They must also take out Overseas Student Health Cover (OSHC).
 This can be done via the educational institution in Australia.
 For more information, please take a look at the website of the Australian Department of Health.

 Travellers from a limited number of countries - including the Netherlands - are eligible for limited Medicare cover even during a short stay in Australia.

 If you have a permanent residence permit, you must register at a Medicare office after you have arrived in Australia.
 Processing your request takes about 10 days.

 If you are only going to stay in Australia temporarily, then you will need a European Health Insurance Card (EHIC) in order to be eligible for restricted Medicare cover.
-You can apply to EHIC for this card, or your Dutch health insurer.
+You can apply to your Dutch health insurer for this card.
 It could still be sensible, however, to take out travel insurance with medical cover.

 Which costs does Medicare cover?

 Foreigners in Australia with a permanent residence permit are eligible for:

 - total or partial refund of costs for medical care by a General Practitioner or specialist

 - free treatment and stay in a public hospital